In this article:

 In this example, Heavy CDR3 is the field we are filtering on, LIKE is the operator, and %Y_Y% is the value.

-To search for sequences that meet the condition of having a heavy FR4 sequence which contains an amino acid motif that starts with “W” and ends with “S”, use an SQL filter query in the form:
+To search for sequences that meet the condition of having a Heavy V Gene that comes from the IGHV1 family, use an SQL filter query in the form:

-To search for sequences that meet the condition of having a heavy FR4 sequence which contains an amino acid motif that has a “TLVTV” motif in any position of the heavy FR4 sequence, use an SQL filter query in the form:
+To search for sequences that meet the condition of having a Heavy FR4 sequence which contains an amino acid motif that has a “TLVTV” motif in any position of the Heavy FR4 sequence, use an SQL filter query in the form:

 ['Heavy FR4'] LIKE '%TLVTV%'